This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 Finally, the inputs-targets correlations might indicate to us what factors most influence biodegradability.

-Here, the most correlated variables are SpMax_B(m), SM6_B(m), SpMax_L, and SpMax_A, whose descriptions are above.
+The most correlated variables are SpMax_B(m), SM6_B(m), SpMax_L, and SpMax_A, whose descriptions are above.

 3. Neural network